carvel-dev/carvel/site/content/kapp-controller/docs/latest/install.md

   ...
   - packageinstalls/finalizers
 ```
-2. Bind the kapp controller cluster role to a security context constraint that allows uids/gids that kapp deployment uses.
+2. Bind the kapp-controller cluster role to a security context constraint that allows uids/gids that kapp deployment uses
+(currently uid 1000; value given for `runAsUser` in the release.yaml for your
+version of kapp-controller).
+The security context constraint you provide should allow kapp-controller's uid
+to run and should not have root privileges.
 ```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole